Starlordpd233/web_dev_lc/prep_data/Languages.md

 # ADVANCED CHINESE IV
 *year course*
 This advanced course emphasizes composition and discussion in Chinese.
 The textbook provides the structure and framework for students to understand further the idiosyncrasies and details of Chinese language and culture.
 Additionally, the course covers a rich variety of topics, including Chinese customs, social phenomena, Chinese proverbs, the role of women, and human rights issues.
 The study of China’s history as well as contemporary China in the larger global context will play a critical role.
-Class is conducted exclusivelyin Chinese.
+Class is conducted exclusively in Chinese.
 Prerequisite: permission of the department.

 # CHINESE V (GESC)
 *year course*